 Arizona is one of the states that allows for spousal maintenance, also known as alimony in other jurisdictions.
-We at Burggraff Tash Levy PLC understand how complicated and confusing divorce laws can be, and we want to make sure you have all the information you need to understand the laws in this state.
+The divorce attorneys at BTL Family Law understand how complicated and confusing divorce laws can be, and we want to make sure you have all the information you need to understand the laws in this state.
 Whether you are going through a separation or a divorce, the laws regarding spousal maintenance will probably apply to you.

 We can help you learn about spousal maintenance, the different kinds of spousal maintenance, and how spousal maintenance is applied in the state of Arizona.
 We will help you understand the factors the state considers when calculating spousal maintenance and the different ways an award of spousal maintenance could be ordered.
 We can also help you decide if you are in a position where you should ask for a modification of spousal maintenance if you are already subject to an order.